Skip to main content

 If you close it, the process will be interrupted.
 (No error will be displayed.)

-• Keep the running script editor active while running a script from the command line.
+• Keep the running script editor active while the script is running.

-If you switch to another window during the process, the active window may be processed.
+If you switch to another window midway, the process may be performed on the active window.

-• Close the review file when updating the review file from the script editor.
+• When executing the process to update the review file from the script editor, close the review file.